ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Append/Clear Log messages
 -----------------------------

-Devices can choose to notify IoTF device management support about changes a new log entry.
+Devices can choose to notify the Internet of Things Foundation server about changes by adding a new log entry.
 Log entry includes a log messages, its timestamp and severity, as well as an optional base64-encoded binary diagnostic data.
 In order to send log messages, the device needs to construct a DeviceDiagnostic object as follows,

 .. code:: java